Tales from the global textile industry

 Schmidt delibrately cultivates the tension between the works' thought-provoking subject matter and their attractive, even decorative, appearance - mirroring the contrast between the beauty of fashionable textiles and the misery often associated with their production.
 Wonder and Dread invites us to consider the contradictions and ambiguities of an industry that spans centuries and every part of the globe.

-The exhibition will be accompanied by an artist blog and a series of engagement events.
+The exhibition will be accompanied by a series of engagement events.

 Exhibition and associated engagement programme kindly supported by Arts Council England.